krenalis/krenalis/doc/src/javascript-sdk/methods.md

 With these capabilities, you can seamlessly track and analyze user interactions across different platforms, facilitating a comprehensive understanding of user behavior and engagement.

-Below the javaScript SDK methods:
+Below the JavaScript SDK methods:

 - [page](#page)